Taxi or ride-sharing app use case

 - Unsuccessful Taxi Hails

-After implementing the events, you can now run the following campaigns:
+After implementing the events, StyleRyde can run campaigns including the following:

-- Message users who Began Registration, but didn’t Complete Registration within a certain time frame.
+- Message users who Began Registration, but haven’t Completed Registration within a certain time frame.

-- Send congratulation messages to users who complete registration.
+- Send congratulation messages to users who Completed Registration.

 - Send promotions to power users with lots of Successful Taxi Hails to thank them for their loyalty.

-- The average rating they give to their drivers?
+- The average rating users give to their drivers?

 These characteristics could then be tagged as the following custom attributes: